argv-minus-one/gzdoom-use-to-pickup/README.md

 ### Delay before allowing pickup

 When you look at an item, there's a slight delay before you can actually pick it up.
 That's to help protect you from accidentally picking up the wrong item.
 This lets you adjust how long that delay is, in seconds.
 Set to 0 to turn this feature off.

+### Highlight all items range

+This mod can show brackets around all nearby items, not just ones that you're aiming at and are close enough to pick up.
+That makes it easier to spot them among the corpses of your enemies.
+This setting decides how close an item must be, in map units, to be highlighted like this.

+Warning: This slows down your frame rate depending on how many items are highlighted.
+Set to 0 to disable this feature.
+(I would appreciate help optimizing this.)

 ### Toggle Enabled